austenmadden/austenmadden.com/about.md

 ---

 # About
-Appreciate your interest!
-I spend my time at [Data-Axle](https://data-axle.com) working with lots of data.
-Previously, I worked at [CoverMyMeds](https://covermymeds.com).
-I enjoy full-stack development, getting to work with all the tools and languages needed to bring a modern application to an end user.
+Currently, I spend my time at [IKE Smart City](https://www.ikesmartcity.com/) building technology for the future!

 ## Experience
-You might be looking for just a quick summary of some of the things I'm familiar with.
+You might be looking for just a quick summary of some of the technology I'm familiar with.
 Gotcha covered!

 ### Languages